Kaligula0/FolderWatcher/README.md

 A PowerShell (Windows) script that watches folder for new files and archives them somewhere else.

 # Why?
+Invented primarily for Gnucash but works for any type of files or directory.

+# Example (Gnucash)
-Invented especially for GnuCash, which creates a lot of backup and log files in the main file's directory during work.
+GnuCash creates a lot of backup and log files in the directory of a file that user currently works on.
+This makes the directory clutter very quickly (depending on GnuCash settings).

-# Example for GnuCash
 ### Scheduler - New Task ###
 Paste the path to GnuCash.exe into code of both task triggers, e.g.:
 `and *[EventData[Data[@Name='NewProcessName'] and (Data='C:\Program Files (x86)\gnucash\bin\gnucash.exe')]]`